OMGI Brands Mega

 Sari Yap MEGA Magazine Thesis

-In its commitment to Filipino fashion, MEGA introduced the MEGA Fashion Awards in 2001.
-Here, the best of the best, as well as of the thrilling emergence of talent was honored, recognizing the contributions to local fashion and beauty such as Inno Sotto, Cesar Lupo, Cecile Zamora, Jun De Leon, Henri Calayag, Patrick Rosas, Borgy Manotoc, Jo Ann Bitagcol, and Diether Ocampo.
+In 2001, MEGA deepened its commitment to Filipino fashion with the launch of the MEGA Fashion Awards—a platform created to honor both established icons and emerging voices shaping the industry.
+The event recognized excellence across fashion and beauty, celebrating the contributions of visionaries such as Inno Sotto, Cesar Lupo, Cecile Zamora, Jun de Leon, Henri Calayag, Patrick Rosas, Borgy Manotoc, Jo Ann Bitagcol, and Diether Ocampo.

 MEGA Fashion Awards Magazine

-In 2011, Sari wanted to shift the spotlight to the models, photographers, makeup artists, fashion stylists and hair stylists because they, too, deserved center stage.
-This is when she launched MEGA Fashion Crew (MFC), which she hosted together with top designer Avel Bacudio and perma-it girl, Raya Mananquil.
-Despite several years passing, contestants from MFC remain to be some of the brightest today including photographers, Niko Villegas, Dookie Ducay and Jerick Sanchez, fashion stylist Angelo Ramirez de Cartagena, makeup artists Jelly Eugenio and Amanda Padilla, hair stylist Katchie Mejias, and models Monika Sta.
+By 2011, Yap sought to shift the spotlight beyond designers—to the photographers, makeup artists, fashion stylists, hair stylists, and models who brought every vision to life.
+This led to the launch of MEGA Fashion Crew (MFC), a televised competition she hosted alongside designer Avel Bacudio and perennial style muse Raya Mananquil.
+Years later, many of its contestants remain among the industry’s brightest, including photographers Niko Villegas, Dookie Ducay, and Jerick Sanchez; stylist turned writer Angelo Ramirez de Cartagena; makeup artists Jelly Eugenio and Amanda Padilla; hair stylist Katchie Mejias; and models Monika Sta.
 Maria and Chelsea Robato.
-These individuals along with over 160 MEGA-worthy talents are working professionals in the industry today.
+Together with over 160 other MFC alumni, they continue to shape and define the creative landscape today.

 Sari Yap MEGA Magazine Thesis